Quantum Advantage from One-Way Functions: Introduction

 \paragraph{\bf Implausibility of two-round AI-IV-PoQ.} It is natural to ask how many rounds of interaction are needed.
 As already mentioned, it is trivial to construct two-round PoQ if we assume the existence of classically-hard and quantumly-easy problems such as factoring.
 We show evidence that it is inevitable to rely on such an assumption for constructing two-round (AI-/IO-)IV-PoQ.
 In the following, we state theorems for AI-IV-PoQ, but they immediately imply similar results for IV-PoQ and IO-IV-PoQ because they are stronger than AI-IV-PoQ.

-First, we prove that there is no classical black-box reduction from security of two-round AI-IV-PoQ to standard cryptographic assumptions unless the assumptions do not hold against QPT adversaries. \begin{theorem}[Informal] For a two-round AI-IV-PoQ, if its soundness can be reduced to a game-based assumption by a classical black-box reduction, then the assumption does not hold against QPT adversaries. \end{theorem} The formal version of the theorem is given in \cref{thm:impossible_reduction_formal}.
-Here, game-based assumptions are those formalized as a game between the adversary and challenger that include (but not limited to) general assumptions such as security of OWFs, public key encryption, digital signatures, oblivious transfers, indistinguishability obfuscation, succinct arguments etc. as well as concrete assumptions such as the hardness of factoring, discrete-logarithm, LWE etc.\footnote{This is similar to falsifiable assumptions \cite{C:Naor03,STOC:GenWic11} but there is an important difference that we do not restrict the challenger to be efficient.} See \cref{def:game_based_assumption} for a formal definition.
-In particular, since we believe that quantumly-secure OWFs exist, the above theorem can be interpreted as a negative result on constructing two-round AI-IV-PoQ from general OWFs.
+First, we prove that there is no classical black-box reduction from security of two-round AI-IV-PoQ to standard cryptographic assumptions unless the assumptions do not hold against QPT adversaries. \begin{theorem}[Informal] For a two-round AI-IV-PoQ, if its soundness can be reduced to a game-based assumption by a classical black-box reduction, then the assumption does not hold against QPT adversaries. \end{theorem} \ifnum\cameraready=1 The formal version of the theorem is given in the full version. \else The formal version of the theorem is given in \cref{thm:impossible_reduction_formal}. \fi Here, game-based assumptions are those formalized as a game between the adversary and challenger that include (but not limited to) general assumptions such as security of OWFs, public key encryption, digital signatures, oblivious transfers, indistinguishability obfuscation, succinct arguments etc. as well as concrete assumptions such as the hardness of factoring, discrete-logarithm, LWE etc.\footnote{This is similar to falsifiable assumptions \cite{C:Naor03,STOC:GenWic11} but there is an important difference that we do not restrict the challenger to be efficient.} \ifnum\cameraready=1 See the full version for a formal definition. \else See \cref{def:game_based_assumption} for a formal definition. \fi In particular, since we believe that quantumly-secure OWFs exist, the above theorem can be interpreted as a negative result on constructing two-round AI-IV-PoQ from general OWFs.

 The proof idea is quite simple: Suppose that there is a classical black-box reduction algorithm $R$ that is given a malicious prover as an oracle and breaks an assumption.
 Intuitively, the reduction should still work even if it is given the honest quantum prover $\mathcal{P}$ as an oracle.
 By considering the combination of $R$ and $\mathcal{P}$ as a single quantum adversary, the assumption is broken.
 We remark this can be seen as an extension of an informal argument in \cite{TQC:BKVV20} where they argue that it is unlikely that a two-round PoQ can be constructed from the hardness of the LWE problem.\footnote{They use one-round PoQ to mean what we call two-round PoQ by counting interaction from the verifier to prover and from the prover to verifier as a single round.}